Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in galaxies

 \subsection{Relation to MOND}

-Observations by Vera Rubin and Kent Ford in the seventies demonstrated that in the outer part of galaxies, circular orbits have nearly the same rotation speed \cite{rubin1970rotation}, constituting ``flat rotation curves".
-To explain this, Modified Newtonian Dynamics (MOND) was introduced by Milgrom in 1983 \cite{milgrom1983modification}.
+Observations by Vera Rubin and Kent Ford in the seventies demonstrated that in the outer part of galaxies, circular orbits have nearly the same rotation speed \citep{rubin1970rotation}, constituting ``flat rotation curves".
+To explain this, Modified Newtonian Dynamics (MOND) was introduced by Milgrom in 1983 \citep{milgrom1983modification}.
 It assumes that the Newton force decays as $1/r$ at large $r$, which can be expressed as an effective enclosed mass behaving as $M(r)\sim r$.
-For recent reviews, see \cite{lelli2017one,banik2022galactic}.
+For recent reviews, see \citep{lelli2017one,banik2022galactic}.

-For a proper amount of EZPE, our approach can explain the MOND results.
+For a proper amount of \EAEc, our approach can explain the MOND results.
 Let the $\rho_E$ profile take the form of an isothermal sphere, $E^2(r)= v^2/ G r^2$.
 This leads to $\rho_\lam \approx \rho_E$ and $GM/r\approx v^2$, so that $v(r)=v$ exhibits the flat rotation curve.
-The acceleration $g$ consists of the Newton term $g_N=GM_b(r)/r^2$ of the baryons (stars and hydrogen clouds) enclosed within $r$, and the DM term; they combine essentially as \cite{banik2022galactic} \BEQ g={\rm max}(g_N ,\sqrt{g_N \,a_0}\,\,),\qquad a_0=\frac{v^4}{GM_b} . \EEQ (The true MOND relation $g=g_N \, f(g_N/a_0),$ with $f(x)=\sqrt{x}$ at small $x$ and $f=1$ at large $x$, employed in applications is more rich than this form \cite{milgrom1983modification,lelli2017one,banik2022galactic}.)
-It was supposed that $a_0\sim 1.2\,10^{-10}$m/s$^2$ is universal; empirical values fluctuate around this \cite{rodrigues2018absence}, but confirm the baryonic Tully-Fisher relation $M_b\sim v^4$.
+The acceleration $g$ consists of the Newton term $g_N=GM_b(r)/r^2$ of the baryons (stars and hydrogen clouds) enclosed within $r$, and the DM term; they combine essentially as \citep{banik2022galactic} \BEQ g={\rm max}(g_N ,\sqrt{g_N \,a_0}\,\,),\qquad a_0=\frac{v^4}{GM_b} . \EEQ (The true MOND relation $g=g_N \, f(g_N/a_0),$ with $f(x)=\sqrt{x}$ at small $x$ and $f=1$ at large $x$, employed in applications is more rich than this form \citep{milgrom1983modification,lelli2017one,banik2022galactic}.)
+It was supposed that $a_0\sim 1.2\,10^{-10}$m/s$^2$ is universal; empirical values fluctuate around this \citep{rodrigues2018absence}, but confirm the baryonic Tully-Fisher relation $M_b\sim v^4$.

-In our EZPE approach, the amount of DM in a galaxy depends on its history, and $a_0$ is not universal.
-The next subsection discusses that constant-density cores are favored in EZPE, and in the subsequent subsection we discuss various empirical evidence for that.
+In our \EAE approach, the amount of DM in a galaxy depends on its history, and there is no universal $a_0$.
+The next subsection discusses that constant-density cores are favored in \EAEc, and next we discuss various empirical evidence for that.

-Renzo's rule states that ``for any feature in the luminosity profile'' (due to stars, X ray gas or hydrogen clouds) ``there is a corresponding feature'' (a bump, a dip) ``in the rotation curve and vice versa” \cite{sancisi2004visible}.
-The EZPE approach offers a mechanism for this: extra structures in the electric field.
+Renzo's rule states that ``for any feature in the luminosity profile'' (due to stars, X ray gas or hydrogen clouds) ``there is a corresponding feature'' (a bump, a dip) ``in the rotation curve and vice versa” \citep{sancisi2004visible}.
+The \EAE approach offers a mechanism for this: extra structures in the electric field of extra mass structures.
+However, data for the electric field is needed to give \EAE predictive power.
+Presently, this is not available.